 Place the teacakes in the oven for 20 minutes, checking after

 15 minutes.
-They should be a nice, golden brown in colour.
+They should be a nice golden brown.

-Once cooled, store them directly in a sealed container or cake
+Once cooled, store your teacakes in a sealed container or cake

 tin to keep them soft.

-Makes six smaller teacakes for lunchboxes or picnics.
+mixture can make six smaller teacakes for lunchboxes or

 them with a little jam and whipped cream for an extra special